 Purdue Global will notify Google once you successfully complete the MT245 Project Fundamentals and Project Initiation, MT246 Project Planning and Project Execution, and MT247 Agile and Scrum Methodologies course series, whereupon Google will consider the award of their Google Project Management Career Certificate.
 The Google Project Management Career Certificate, if awarded, will be issued directly by Google.

-You may not use transfer credit to replace the Project Management in Action course.
+You may not use credit for prior learning to fulfill the Project Management in Action course.
 This requirement must be completed at Purdue Global.

 Certification, State Board, and National Board Exams

 Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.